ovh/docs/pages/platform/kubernetes-k8s/apiserver-flags-configuration/guide.en-ca.md

 ---
-title: Configuring the API Server flags on an OVHcloud Managed Kubernetes cluster
+title: Configuring the API server flags on an OVHcloud Managed Kubernetes cluster
 slug: apiserver-flags-configuration
-excerpt: 'Find out how to configure the API Server admission plugins on an OVHcloud Managed Kubernetes cluster'
+excerpt: 'Find out how to configure the API server admission plugins on an OVHcloud Managed Kubernetes cluster'
 section: User guides
 ---